 Look at most any magazine or news story related to your money and retirement, and you are going to see outrageously high numbers for what your nest egg should look like.
-I think they do this just to sell some advertising.
+And there is value in knowing that you need to save for retirement, but if the goal is not attainable some people might give up and not save anything for retirement.
 The real number you should be focusing on is the 4% rule.

 What is the 4% rule?
 It’s a number that was determined to allow you to retire comfortably and not have to worry about money in your retirement.